 Yet another new church was built at Kingshighway Boulevard and Cote Brilliante Avenue in 1925.
 The congregation faced losing their church during the Great Depression of the 1930s and dedicated themselves to saving their place of worship.
 Each organization within the church fund-raised for the “Building Fund” and the “Save the Sanctuary Fund.”
 Even the youth joined the effort by putting on a pageant to “Save Old Salem.”
 Due to the resolve of its members during those hard years, the church prevailed.

 In 1958, Salem moved to its current location on the northeast corner of Lindbergh Boulevard and Daniel Boone Expressway (now Hwy 40 / I64) in St. Louis County.
-The congregation first built a Chapel for its worship services, which was followed by a series of building addition projects.
-Early educational classrooms and a Fellowship Hall preceded the church’s large Sanctuary and office space.
+The congregation first built a chapel for its worship services, which was followed by a series of building-addition projects.
+Early educational classrooms and a fellowship hall preceded the church’s large sanctuary and office space.
 The most recent addition, completed in 2005, houses Salem’s multipurpose room / gym and an entire wing of classrooms for Salem’s preschool, Sunday School, and youth activities.
-In May of 2016, Salem members voted to combine with The Conneciton United Methodist Church congregation to continue to reach out in extravagant love in the St. Louis community.
-Salem United Methodist Church continues its long heritage as a church home for the people of St. Louis, where all are welcome. -Compiled from Robert S. Appel’s Salem – Congregations of the Faithful: A History of Salem Methodist Church, 1841-1991.
+Now boasting large membership, the thriving, mission-oriented Salem-in-Ladue United Methodist Church continues its long heritage as a church home for the people of St. Louis, where all are welcome.

 In 2016 Salem United Methodist Church and The Connection United Methodist Churches joined together in ministry.
 Since that time we have continued to share the extravagant love of God with our community through worship, learning, and serving.
 “Community is important,” said Rev. Terri Swan.
 “We need each other.
 At Salem and The Connection we are better together!
 We are excited about where we’ve been over the past two years, and we can’t wait to see where God will lead us in the coming years.”
 Check out our story.